JonasSchatz/codekasten/README.md

 Mid-term:
 - Make the extension more customizable, e.g. let the user provide glob-patterns for which files should be included in the graph visualization.
 - Include a Template with the neccessary folder structure and some smart initial values for the settings into the Repo.
+- Cleanup Scripts: Find Stubs and unlinked images.
+Maybe find unlinked notes and make it a challenge to connect them to the bulk of knowledge.
+- Handle images: Right-click to change to HTML image tags with size.

 Long-term:
 - Implement or find a more robust Markdown Parser.
 Do own syntax highlighting (e.g. detected links), which might be cool and also help with debugging.